merkle-open/SitecoreBlog/docs/_posts/2023-04-04-our-highlights-from-sugcon-2023.md

 # DAY TWO

-Day 2 started early in the morning with the Insight to the Content Hub ONE.
+Day two started early in the morning with the Insight to the Content Hub ONE.
 It was a great awakening to a new day after an exiting evening spent with the community members!

 ## The new Sitecore meets (or beats) the old Sitecore...
 This theatrical introduction to XM Cloud by Klaus Petersen and Pushpaganan Nagarajan was truly enjoyable.
 Everything that was discussed can also be read in [Martin Miles' blog post](https://blog.martinmiles.net/post/ultimate-guide-to-XM-Cloud).

 ## Migrating advanced Sitecore implementations to XM Cloud

-If you consider moving to XM cloud or you want to see direction where Sitecore is going with new products, this was a very useful presentation.
+If you consider moving to XM cloud, or you want to see direction where Sitecore is going with new products, this was a very useful presentation.
-In photos below you can find map between old XP functionality and new product which are not part of XM cloud so if you need that functionality you need to redesign solution to use new product before migration
+In photos below you can find map between old XP functionality and new products which are not part of XM cloud so, if you need that functionality, you need to redesign solution to use new product before migration.

 * Use JSS Next.js instead of old MVC
-* Use GraphQL instead of custom content resolver (since content resolver behave differently, resolved at publish time instead of runtime)
+* Use GraphQL instead of custom content resolver (since content resolver behaves differently, resolved at publish time instead of runtime)
 * Calculate Delta before starting migration to better define migration plan

 <span style="display:block;text-align:center">![alt text](../files/2023/04/04/Not-In-XM-Cloud-technically.jpg "Not-In-XM-Cloud Technically")</span>
 <span style="display:block;text-align:center">![alt text](../files/2023/04/04/Not-In-XM-Cloud-functionally.jpg "Not-In-XM-Cloud Functionally")</span>

-Benefits of migration
+Benefits of migration:

 * Upgrade to newer versions
 * Better architecture